cybera/ipv6-workshop/02-dns.md

   * ipv4.example.com with the IPv4 address of your VM
   * ipv6.example.com with the IPv6 address of your VM
-  * www.example.com with *both* the IPv4 and IPv6 addresses of your VM
+  * dual.example.com with *both* the IPv4 and IPv6 addresses of your VM
   * Reverse DNS for the above 4 entries.
+  * What happens if you run `dig @127.0.0.1 ipv6.example.com`?
+Why doesn't it return an address?